ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 If you're after the resources for this talk, you can find them in these links.

-Or if you're after me, you can collaborate with me on nohumanerrors.com, find me online at ekohilas, or here if you have any questions or feedback!
+Or if you're after me and any updates, you can subcribe to my mailing list on nohumanerrors.com, find me online at ekohilas, or here if you have any questions or feedback!

 ------